Frequently Asked Questions

 Q. What ages attend the group?

 This group is meant for mature teens and adults.
-Teens may also find support online through the DBSA Young Adult web page.

 Q. Do I need to register in advance?